-So, what exactly is a UTI or Urinary Tract Infection?
-A UTI is a very common infection that may affect both women and men.
-However, it is more common in women because the female urinary tract is smaller and it is easier for bacteria to reach the urinary tract.
-This infection may occur due to various kinds of bacteria or fungi, and in some cases, even due to viruses.
-The most common culprit of UTIs in women is the E.Coli bacteria that may travel up the urinary tract, leading to pain in the lower abdomen, burning sensation while peeing, chills, and other such symptoms.
+A UTI is an infection that affects both men and women.
+However, it’s more common in women as the female urinary tract is smaller and easily accessible to harmful bacteria and viruses.
+In most of the cases, the culprit of UTIs in women is the E.Coli bacteria.
+This bacteria can travel up the urinary tract, and lead to pain in the lower abdomen, a burning sensation while peeing, chills, etc.

-Can a UTI lead to infertility?
-It could affect your chances at conception, as it happens!
-This is because a urinary tract infection can affect organs like the kidneys, uterus, bladder, and liver – the organs which are responsible for the removal of waste from the body.
+Yes, it can.
+A urinary tract infection affects the kidneys, uterus, bladder, and liver – the organs responsible for the removal of waste from the body.
 However, if this infection reoccurs and stays for a long period, it may affect the upper urinary tract, which consists of kidneys, fallopian tubes and uterus.
 If this happens, it may fiddle with your chances of conception too.

-What is the Difference Between UTIs and Reproductive Tract Infections?
+What Is the Difference Between a UTI and a Reproductive Tract Infection?

-If you are facing trouble getting pregnant, then there are chances that you may be suffering from reproductive tract infection.
-The symptoms of both UTIs and reproductive tract infections may appear to be similar, and thus, they may be mistaken to be same.
-However, both these infections are different from each other.
-The urinary tract infection may affect the kidneys, bladder or liver.
+The symptoms of both a UTI and a reproductive tract infection are similar.
+However, both these infections are quite different from each other.
+The urinary tract infection affects the kidneys, bladder and liver.
 On the other hand, a reproductive tract infection usually affects the ovaries, fallopian tubes, cervix, and other reproductive organs.
-Your doctor may suggest more comprehensive tests to establish your RTI symptoms.

-The treatment of a urinary tract infection is different in each case.
-This is because different kinds of bacteria may be responsible for causing UTIs is different women.
-After your doctor performs a urine culture and establishes the infection-causing bacteria, you may be prescribed antibiotic medicines to get rid of that bacterium.
+The treatment of a urinary tract infection varies from case to case, depending on the kind of bacteria causing the trouble.
+After your doctor performs a urine culture and establishes the infection-causing bacteria, you may be prescribed antibiotics.

-However, if the cause of infection is fungal or viral, then your doctor may give antiviral or antifungal medicines to cure the infection.
+However, if the cause of infection is fungal or viral, then your doctor may prescribe antiviral or anti-fungal medicines to cure the infection.

-You may also use home remedial measures to treat the symptoms of UTI.
-Among others, cranberry juice is an effective remedy in getting rid of urinary tract infection, and it may reduce the risk of recurrent UTIs too.
+You can also use home remedies to treat the symptoms of UTI.
+Cranberry juice is an effective remedy to treat UTI; it also reduces the risk of its recurrence.

 1. Keep Yourself Clean

-Whenever you feel the urge to pee, you should make a visit to the loo.
-Never hold your urine for long durations.
-By holding the urine, you are not only holding the toxins and bacteria, but you are also putting pressure on your bladder.
+When you feel the urge to pee, visit the loo.
+Never hold your urine in for a long duration.
+Doing this not only retains the toxins and bacteria but also puts pressure on the bladder.

-If you have recurrent bouts of UTIs, there are chances that some of the bacteria may stay in your urinary tract, finding just the right opportunity to resurface.
-However, the use of certain medicines such as vitamin C and zinc may hamper the growth of bacteria.
+If you have recurrent bouts of UTI, there are chances that the bacteria is still present in your urinary tract.
+Certain medication that have vitamin C and zinc may hamper the growth of bacteria.

-You may be fond of using female hygiene products such as washes, sprays, and powders but these products may aggravate your symptoms and may cause discomfort, not to mention messing up the pH balance of your vagina.
-A mild soap and water are all you need to keep your ‘area’ clean!
+You may be fond of using female hygiene products like douches, deodorant sprays, and scented powders, but these products may aggravate your symptoms and cause discomfort.
+Not to forget, they may also mess with the pH balance of your vagina.
+A bar of mild soap and water are all you need to keep your private parts clean!

-A Urinary Tract Infection is a very common medical condition that can be easily managed.
-As soon as you recognise UTI symptoms, you should seek medical assistance and start your treatment.
-Timely medical intervention may help you manage the condition and can also improve your chances of conception.
+UTI, if untreated, can lead to severe medical complications.
+As soon as you spot the UTI symptoms, seek medical help and start with treatment.
+Timely medical intervention can help to manage this condition and also improve your chances of conception.